 While the actual roles filled by information technology specialists can vary widely, most professionals in the field have earned at least a bachelor’s degree.
 Typical majors include computer science, computer engineering, information science, electrical engineering, informatics, or information technology.

 Students can complete their degrees on campus or online at programs such as the bachelor of science in information technology offered through Arizona State University.
 ASU’s program offers three tracks: networking and computer system security, information systems, and enterprise computing.
 Students take courses in calculus, information modeling, network systems, and statistics.
 The 120-credit program is completed over the course of eight terms, which typically takes four years to complete.

 Students who have internships or work experience are at a competitive advantage when interviewing.
 Completing a minor in related or useful fields such as business, communications, psychology, or math can also improve the chances of getting hired.
-For entry-level jobs, it is also helpful for applicants to have a little bit of experience with several different software systems or languages.
+It is also helpful for applicants to have a little bit of experience with several different software systems or languages for entry-level jobs.
 Employers aren’t looking for experts in the field but rather that is already a base knowledge or understanding.

-Once in a career as an IT specialist, professionals find that they will slowly specialize in one software system or language.
-To remain competitive in the workplace professionals should pursue the vendor-specific certifications that will further their education and expertise in the field.
+Once in a career as an IT specialist, professionals find that they will quickly specialize in one software system or language.
+To remain competitive in the workplace, professionals should pursue vendor-specific certifications that will further their education and expertise in the field.
 These certifications are sometimes required for continued employment or advancement.

-Certifications which can be earned early on in a career include:
+Certifications that can be earned early on in a career include:

 Arizona State University offers a fully online master’s in science in information technology that professionals can complete without having to give up a career or move.
 Students learn how to meet the needs of an organization or societal group through the application of technology projects.
 This 30-credit program features courses in security analysis, middleware programming and database security, and software development for information technology.